6 Types of Dental Specialists

 Periodontists — Gum Disease Experts

 Periodontal disease is the most severe form of gum disease.
 Gingivitis, on the other hand, is the mildest form of gum disease.
-Periodontists specialize in treating both of these conditions in people of all ages.
+If you develop one of these diseases, your dentist will probably recommend visiting a periodontist for more intensive treatment.
+This is because periodontists are gum disease specialists.
+They also treat both of these conditions in people of all ages.

-Periodontists also specialize in dental implant procedures.
-For example, when a tooth is lost due to periodontal disease, also referred to as periodontitis, an implant (artificial tooth root) is placed in the patient’s jawbone.
+Periodontists also specialize in dental implant procedures, which are artificial teeth.
+In particular, when a tooth is lost due to periodontal disease, also referred to as periodontitis, an implant (artificial tooth root) is placed in the patient’s jawbone.

 - Gingivitis Treatment

 - Periodontitis Treatment

 - Bone Grafting

 Prosthodontists — Dental Restoration & Tooth Replacement Experts

 Prosthodontists specialize in restorative dentistry.
 More specifically, they specialize in tooth replacement procedures and the placement of dental restorations, such as implants, crowns, dentures, veneers, and bridges.

 Common reasons patients need restorations or tooth replacements are due to tooth loss from severe tooth decay.
 Damaged teeth, cracked teeth, and discolored teeth are also candidates for dental restorations.